Kmaina32/Ubuntu-Academy-/markdown_files/PITCH_DECK.md

-# Akili A.I.
-Academy - Investor Pitch Deck
+# Edgewood International A.I College - Investor Pitch Deck

 This document contains the core content and narrative for our investor pitch deck.
 Each section corresponds to a slide or a key talking point.